 About Frontier Developments

-Frontier Developments plc, listed on the AIM stock market (ticker: FDEV), is a leading independent game developer founded in 1994 by David Braben, co-author of the seminal ‘Elite’ game.
+Frontier Developments plc, listed on the AIM stock market (ticker: FDEV), is a leading independent game developer founded in 1994 by David Braben, co-author of the seminal “Elite” game.
 Based in Cambridge, UK and Halifax, Nova Scotia, Canada, Frontier uses its proprietary ‘Cobra’ game development technology to create innovative games across videogame consoles, computers, smartphones and tablets.

-Frontier has established relationships with globally renowned partners, producing games for international brands as well as its own IP, including franchises and titles such as “LostWinds,” “Kinectimals,” “Kinect Disneyland Adventures”, “Zoo Tycoon” and "Elite: Dangerous."
+Frontier has established relationships with globally renowned partners, producing games for international brands as well as its own IP, including franchises and titles such as “LostWinds,” “Kinectimals,” “Kinect Disneyland Adventures,” “Zoo Tycoon” and "Elite: Dangerous."

 About Xbox